gruns/blagoblag/content/drafts/red-hat.rst

 inequitable.
 Open Source projects should not feel compelled to support older versions of software which are only supported commercially.
 Customers of Red Had need to reconsider whether they want to be using a platform that binds them to versions of software older than what they actually want to use.
+And Red Hat itself needs to consider ways it can continue to offer its support services, without them becoming burdensome to the open source community.